-In early April of 1975 “Susan” (renamed by Lee Perry) shot to stardom when the single “Hurt so Good” raced up the BBC Charts in London peaking at #4 with a bullet.
-Susan was summoned to London and made her first appearance on "Top of the Pops", the famed weekly television chart show.
-Later that year, her follow-up single “Love me Baby” produced by Peter Waterman for Magnet Records was released and peaked at #21 on the charts.
+In early April of 1975 “Susan” (renamed by Lee Perry) shot to stardom when the single “Hurt so Good” raced up the BBC Charts in London.
+Susan was summoned to London and made the first of several appearances on "Top of the Pops", the famed weekly television chart show.
+"Hurt so good' peaked at #4 with a bullet before legal matters changed its course and later that year, signed to Magnet Records, her follow-up single “Love me Baby” produced by Peter Waterman was released and peaked at #21 on the charts.
 Then followed her now Collector's item LP “Susan Cadogan” produced by Perry and the LP “Doing it her way” produced by Waterman.

 Susan was then produced by OB International (Owen Brown) in Jamaica and the hit singles “Piece of my heart” and “Tracks of my tears” saw her named Female Artiste of the year in 1981.
 Her duet with Jamaican singer Ruddy Thomas “You know how to make me feel so good” produced by Hawkeye Records (London) was #1 for 8 weeks on the British Reggae Charts and broke into the BBC charts on the Virgin label.
-She has recorded 9 CD's and numerous singles to date including many duets with Ruddy Thomas, Bunny“Rugs” Clarke, Glen Adams and Ken Boothe.
+She has recorded 12 albums and numerous singles to date including many duets with Ruddy Thomas, Bunny“Rugs” Clarke, Glen Adams, Ken Boothe and Olly Riva.

-Many years have passed but Susan still has her expressive, fine soprano voice and a deep love of her art evident in her new music and on her recent shows, where her professionalism, dynamic stage presence and and natural aptitude are loved by all.
-She has been hailed by many as the “Queen of Lover's rock” but her recordings embody all facets of Jamaican music.
-Susan has appeared all over The UK, Europe, Argentina, Mexico, Hawaii, New York and many other U.S. states and in the Caribbean and continues through 43 eventful and successful years in the industry, to do what she loves and does best....recording and performing some of the greatest reggae music ever made.
+Many years have passed but Susan still has her expressive, fine soprano voice and a deep love of her art evident in her new music and on her shows, where her professionalism, dynamic stage presence and natural aptitude are loved by all.
+She has been hailed by many as the “Queen of Lover's rock” but her recordings and performances embody all beats of Jamaica's beautiful rhythms..

 SUSAN CADOGAN, hailed by many as having the "sexiest voice in reggae" remains one of Jamaica's finest exports to the International music scene.
 Her musical journey continues.....